Interstate 55 reopens at Lincoln after plane crash leaves 3 dead

 All lanes had reopened by mid afternoon.
-The crash site is where I-55 crosses state routes 10-121, and just south of where Interstate 155 merges onto I-55.
+The crash site is where I-55 crosses state routes 10-121, known locally as Woodlawn Road, and just south of where Interstate 155 merges onto I-55.

+The victims' names will not be released until their families have been notified.

 Chris Buse, chief of the Lincoln Rural Fire Protection District, said there was “heavy fire and smoke” from throughout the wreckage when firefighters arrived.
 It took 10 to 15 minutes to put out the fire, and firefighters then turned to a support role for police and to recover the victims.